Vegan blueberry bread that is fluffy, moist and soft! This cake comes together in one bowl, uses common pantry ingredients and is easy to prepare.

 Instead of blueberries, you can use strawberries, raspberries or even blackberries.
 If your berries are large, I recommend chopping them in half or quarters.

-Alternatively, check out my vegan blueberry banana bread recipe.
+Alternatively, check out my vegan blueberry banana bread or vegan mango bread.

 More vegan quick bread recipes